 - Kannada Language (the official language of Karnataka State)

-Some classes will include field visits, such as a tour of a local factory, an excursion to a government primary healthcare facility, or a visit to a local women’s shelter.
+Some classes will include field visits, such as a tour of a local factory, an excursion to a government primary healthcare center (PHC), and a visit to a local women’s shelter.
 Optional yoga classes will be offered every morning.

 On weekends, local outings and sightseeing excursions in Mysore and the surrounding area will be offered.
 Previous excursions included Chamundi Hills, Mysore Palace, Sravanabelagola (a Jain holy site), the Tibetan Golden Temple, ancient Hindu temples, a coffee farm, and a government elephant camp.

 Here is a sample of some of the classes offered at SVYM in the past.